 - Bird songs

-- Beeps on microwaves, ovens or your phone
+- Beeps on microwaves, ovens, or on your phone

 Music will sound distorted and unpleasant.
 You’re missing the complexity of those notes.